 which are similar to the rotors of a glowlamp-based Enigma.

 Each rotor has 26 spring-loaded contacts on one side and 26 flat-faced

 contacts on the other side.
 The letters of the alphabet (A-Z) are

 engraved around each wheel (index ring).

-The outer 4 wheels (i.e. the leftmost two and the rightmost two)
+The outer 4 rotors (i.e. the leftmost two and the rightmost two)

-control the stepping of the electrical wheels.
+control the stepping of the electrical rotors.
 Each stepping

-and controls one of the electrical wheels.
-As some wheels have
+and controls one of the electrical rotors.
+As some rotors have

 more than 26 possible positions, they have numbers on the

 All eight rotors are shown above.